 - Howard Springs Nature Parks – Only carpark on western park entry side

 - Karlu Karlu / Devils Marbles Conservation Reserve – Only carpark and day-use areas, not walking trails or campground

-- Owen Springs Reserve – South of Waterhouse Range
+- Owen Springs Reserve – South of Waterhouse Range, including the campground

 - Tree Point Conservation Area